-We, therefore, gather that though the world has an array of diversity, our diversity is all ultimately many great paths that lead to one divine truth, for uniformity precedes multiplicity.
+We, therefore, garner that though the world has an array of diversity, our diversity is all ultimately many great paths that lead to one divine truth, for uniformity precedes multiplicity.
 For this, we are all ultimately kinsmen, as all of humanity is derived from the blood of Zeus-Helios.
 The great diversity of the world is not an accident, but rather it was divinely fashioned on purpose.